-To be legally married in Minnesota you have to apply for a marriage license and be married by someone authorized to perform marriages.
+To be legally married in Minnesota you have to apply for a marriage license.
+It doesn’t matter what MN county you get your license from as long as you get married in Minnesota.
+You have to be married by someone authorized to perform marriages.
 Then you get a marriage certificate that shows you are legally married.

 Since 2015, same sex marriage is legal in the United States.